Avalanche7CZ/ForgeAnnouncements/README.md

 3. Run the server to generate the default configuration file.

 ## Configuration [1.18.2]
-The mod creates a configuration file located in `world/serverconfigs/forgeannouncements-server.toml`.
+The mod creates a configuration file located in `world/serverconfigs/forgeannouncements/ announcements.toml and motd.toml`.
 You can edit this file to customize the behavior of the mod.